South Carolina vs Ole Miss Prediction — AI Finds CAN'T MISS CFB Lines & Props (Nov 01)

 Remi Robot Icon

-Remi, our AI sports algorithm, has been pouring over exorbitant amounts of data from every past game between the Gamecocks and Rebels and using recursive machine learning and cutting-edge AI to examine the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over mountains of data from every angle between the Gamecocks and Rebels and using recursive machine learning and cutting-edge AI to examine the data to a single cover probability.

-Remi has been most focused on the trending weight human bettors often put on coaching factors between a Gamecocks team going up against a possibly deflated Rebels team.
-It appears the true game analytics appear to reflect a strong lean against one Vegas line in particular.
+Interestingly enough, the data has been most fixated on the linear correlation of factor emotional bettors often put on coaching factors between a Gamecocks team going up against a possibly unhealthy Rebels team.
+In reality, the true game analytics appear to reflect a slight lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.